-Liquidity risk is the risk that the Company will not be able to meet its obligations as they become due.
+Liquidity risk is the risk that the Company will not be able to meet its obligations as they become due (see Note 2).
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions without incurring unacceptable losses or risking harm to the Company.

 The Company currently settles its financial obligations with cash.
 In order to meet its financial liabilities, the Company relies on collecting its trade and other receivables in a timely manner, sale of inventory and by maintaining sufficient cash in excess of anticipated needs.
+The Company is also seeking to raise additional capital through equity markets, debt markets or other innovative financing arrangements.